sayolyra/Formalizing_NSSI/README.md

 ### Sayo Stefflbauer (2025)
 This repository includes the code for a preliminary computational model of NSSI and code to simulate behaviour that follows from this model.

-`Simulation.R` contains the preliminary computational model of NSSI, i.e. formalized causal loop diagram.
+`Functional_Forms.R` contains the equation and visualization for the functional form between U and A. Parameter values are varied to visualize their effects on the sigmoidal shape.
 `Default_Values.R` contains the default starting values and default parameter models for all model equations.
 `Differential_Equations.R` contains all differential equations used in the computational model.
+`Simulation.R` contains the preliminary computational model of NSSI, i.e. formalized causal loop diagram.